Biserkov/cognicast-advice/README.md

 # Cognicast advice

+Advice given by guests of <a href="http://blog.cognitect.com/cognicast" title="A podcast by cognitect Inc. about software and the people who create it.">The Cognicast</a>.

 ## Ep.
 106 Michael Nygard

 Everyone listening should learn how to read a company's balance sheet and its cash flow statement.
 Not just understand what the lines are, but be able to understand what they mean behind it and what you can interpret about a company by looking at those things.